Freedom camping is when you camp on public land or using a campsite specifically designed for freedom campers.

 Visitors rave about the gorgeous views at Lake Pukaki, and this area at the side of the lake is limited to self-contained vehicles only, as there are no facilities.
 You’ll love the turquoise waters and snow-capped mountain vistas, and it’s no wonder this stop gets consistently top ratings on the Rankers app.

 Whether you’re looking for freedom camping Christchurch rentals or freedom camping Auckland assistance, Travellers Autobarn is here to help you.
-Contact Travellers Autobarn today to make your reservation and book the campervan that’s right for your trip of a lifetime.
+Speak to the team at Travellers Autobarn for more information and tobook your campervan today.

 We look forward to welcoming you on the trip of a lifetime!